Privacy Amplification in Differentially Private Zeroth-Order Optimization with Hidden States¶

 Key Designs¶

-Hybrid Directional + Isotropic Noisy-ZOGD Mechanism:
+1. Hybrid Directional + Isotropic Noisy-ZOGD Mechanism: Unifying Two Old Schemes with a Continuous Knob

 Loss & Training¶

-No modification to training objectives—the paper provides a tighter privacy accountant for existing ZO DP optimizers.
-Specifically: (i) choose \(\eta\le K/M\) (strongly convex) or \(\le 2K/M\) (convex); (ii) choose \(\xi\le 2\Delta/(n\eta M\sqrt{2d})\); (iii) \(K\) satisfies \(\max(20(1+c^2)^2/(3(1-c^2)^2)\log(4/\delta\lceil MRn\sqrt{2d}/\Delta\rceil),1)\le K\le d/2\).
-For non-convex cases, a numerical accountant is provided instead of a closed form.
+The objective function remains unchanged; the paper provides a tighter privacy accountant for existing ZO DP optimizers.
+Specifically: (i) Choose \(\eta\le K/M\) (strongly convex) or \(\le 2K/M\) (convex); (ii) Choose \(\xi\le 2\Delta/(n\eta M\sqrt{2d})\); (iii) \(K\) must satisfy \(\max(20(1+c^2)^2/(3(1-c^2)^2)\log(4/\delta\lceil MRn\sqrt{2d}/\Delta\rceil),1)\le K\le d/2\).
+For non-convex cases, a numerical accountant is provided instead of a closed-form one.

 Key Experimental Results¶